lne-lab/rsERG/tutorials/Multimetric_analysis_tutorial.md

 - Visualize all of this in a multi-panel figure for a single epoch.
 - Batch process **all kept epochs for one channel** and export an **Excel file** summarizing segment-level and epoch-level metrics.

-Use RSEGViewer when you want to cross-validate burst detection heuristics for rsERG “hum” activity and export a reproducible summary of burst vs non-burst segments across epochs.
+Use RSEGViewer when you want to cross-validate burst detection heuristics for rsERG activity and export a reproducible summary of burst vs non-burst segments across epochs.

 ---